lucasalavapena/lucasalavapena.github.io/content/english/about/index.md

 # About Me

-I had a diverse tri-lingual upbringing, growing up halfway across the world from my extended family, and have lived in 5-7 countries.
+I had a diverse tri-lingual upbringing, growing up halfway across the world from my extended family, and have lived in 6-7 countries.
-I have been programming (starting with Python) for over 10 years now, I even did some professional programming before university.
-I did a degree in Aerospace before coming back to CS at university.
+I have been programming (starting with Python) for over 10 years now, I even did some simple professional programming before university.
+I did a degree in Aerospace Engineering before coming back to CS at university.
 However, I had a formal discrete mathematics education before university.
 So my formal CS education is very non-linear :).

 Currently, I am learning/getting better at: